Frequently Asked Questions

 A: First and foremost, we are about having FUN with a fast, very low-contact sport.

 Healthy competition is promoted, rather than the high-pressure, “win-at-all-costs” mentality so prevalent in youth sports today.
 Being a community based recreational program with an EVERYONE PLAYS policy, children of all athletic abilities and experience are encouraged to participate.

-Our program structure is very similar to FPYC's spring flag football: We'll meet ONLY in Sundays, have a 30-minute clinic followed by teams squaring off against each other in a friendly and competitive 60-minute match.
+Our program structure is very similar to FPYC's spring flag football: We'll meet ONLY in Sundays, have a 30-minute clinic followed by teams squaring off against each other in a friendly and competitive 50- to 60-minute match.

 Everyone plays, and everyone touches the ball, and no one gets marginalized.
 Your child will be hooked after one match.